Destination Goal examples

 If your website has dynamically generated content, use a Begins with match filter and leave out the unique values.

-For example, a URL visited by a particular visitor might be
+For example, a URL that a particular user went to might be

 http://www.example.com/checkout.cgi?page=1&id=9982251615.
 In this case, the